jbreckmckye/nortis/README.md

 There's a `build.ps1` file added to the project that can be executed by right clicking in Explorer

+### Programming model

+The PSX BIOS and SDKs support heap allocations via `malloc` but are buggy and almost never used.

+(add note on vsync)

 ### Drawing

 Setup and text http://lameguy64.net/tutorials/pstutorials/chapter1/1-display.html